sean-jc/linux/Documentation/virt/kvm/api.rst

 as a broadcast even in x2APIC mode in order to support physical x2APIC without interrupt remapping.
 This is undesirable in logical mode, where 0xff represents CPUs 0-7 in cluster 0.

+Setting KVM_X2APIC_DISABLE_SUPPRESS_EOI_BROADCAST_QUIRK overrides KVM's quirky behavior of not actually suppressing EOI broadcasts for split IRQ chips when support for Suppress EOI Broadcasts is advertised to the guest.

+Setting KVM_X2APIC_DISABLE_SUPPRESS_EOI_BROADCAST disables support for Suppress EOI Broadcasts entirely, i.e. instructs KVM to NOT advertise support to the guest and thus disallow enabling EOI broadcast suppression in SPIV.

 7.8 KVM_CAP_S390_USER_INSTR0
 ----------------------------